hernantz/blog/content/if-considered-harmful.md

 ```

 We know that function arguments hide `if`s behind the interpreter to initialize
-variables, by allowing you to set some defaults that can be overriwritten at
+variables, by allowing you to set some defaults that can be overwritten at
 runtime.
 But currently if you want to avoid any confusion with mutable
 defaults, you set the default argument to some (immutable) sentinel that
 indicates the real default argument should be used.